 While this implies that special training is not required for the Huayhuash trek, you ought to be relatively active and in good physical shape before taking it on.
 You should be either be accustomed to or prepared for multi-day treks with steep, slow uphill climbs at high altitude.

 Not a Technical Trail

-The Huayhuash trek we did was not technical.
-To do it, we didn't need special equipment (e.g., climbing ropes, crampons, or other mountain climbling fittings).
+The classic Huayhuash trek we did was not technical.
+To do it, we didn't need special equipment (e.g., climbing ropes, crampons, or other mountain climbing fittings).
 We do recommend using walking or trekking poles, however.
 They provide stability and balance and take some of the pressure off your knees and joints, especially on the steep descents.

 Huayhuash trekking trails in the mountains are well-maintained and for the most part are relatively easy to follow.
 There are a couple of streams or rivers to cross, and depending upon the time of year you may need to take your shoes off or consider using river sandals.
 That’s all part of the fun.